Top photo: View from the path to the beach just before sunset.

 Sixty-nine miles.
 Now that's my kind of driving day.
 We found a well cared for state park not too far from John Day, OR.
-There's a few things we want to check out in John Day.
+There are a few things we want to check out in John Day.

 We were hesitant to move on a Friday without reservations.
-But sometime you just gotta...
+But sometimes you just gotta...
 "Spread your arms and hold your breath and always trust your cape" - Guy Clark.

 Top photo: Nearby Blue Lake.

-Our goal for today was to escape from the smoke that was being created by the Pioneer fire.
-Sadly, we had to keep moving though some absolutely beautiful areas & nice campgrounds.
+Our goal for today was to escape from the smoke that was being created by the Pioneer Fire.
+Sadly, we had to keep moving through some absolutely beautiful areas & nice campgrounds.

 Well, this turned out to be our lucky day.
 We pulled into Harris Beach SP scored the last site available overlooking the ocean.
 We're already enjoying the amazing view!